 The study of issues arising from the intentional or inadvertent abuse of misuse of drugs and good as well as the legal and physical implications of such behavior.
 Emphasis is placed on theories of causation and treatment methodologies.
 The course will emphasize the scientific theories related to the causes and treatment for abuse or misuse of substances such as recreational drugs (opiates, Hallucinogens, marijuana, steroids), prescription and/or over the counter drugs, tobacco, alcohol, and caffeine.
-Pre- or Co-requisites: NURS 115 or equivalent.
+Pre- or Corequisites: NURS 115 or equivalent.

-NURS 390 - Promotion of Adaptation in the Elderly (2 cr hrs)

-Enhances the knowledge and skills of the professional nurse in assessing and promoting adaptation for the expanding population of elderly adults.
-Use of research findings in promotion of adaptive physiologic, self concept, role function, and interdependence responses in the elderly adult.
-Prerequisite: Consent of the student's academic advisor; Pre- or co-requisite: Admission to RN-BSN Option.
+NURS 390 - Promotion of Adaptation in the Elderly (2 cr hrs) Enhances the knowledge and skills of the professional nurse in assessing and promoting adaptation for the expanding population of elderly adults.
+Use of research findings in promotion of adaptive physiologic, self-concept, role function, and interdependence responses in the elderly adult.
+Prerequisite: Consent of the student's academic advisor; RN-BSN Option: Consent of the student's academic advisor if current ASN student.
+Pre - or Corequisite: NURS 300.

-NURS 415 - Promotion of Adaptation in Newborns, Women and Childbearing Families (5 cr hrs)
+NURS 415 - Promotion of Adaptation in Newborns, Women and Childbearing Families (5 cr hrs) (3 hr lecture, 2 hr clinical)

-(3 hr lecture - 2 hr clinical) Utilizes the RAM nursing process to promote adaptation in childbearing families.
+Utilizes the RAM nursing process to promote adaptation in childbearing families.
 Nursing interventions are based on research findings to maximize the childbearing family's physiologic-physical, self-concept-group identity, role function, and interdependence modes.
 Focus on adaptive and ineffective human responses seen in pregnancy and the childbearing process.
 Physiological and behavioral deviations associated with ineffective human adaptive responses seen in compensatory and/or compromised health states are examined.
 Clinical experiences occur in a variety of health care settings.
-Prerequisites: completion of 300-level Nursing courses; Corequisites: NURS 425 or NURS 425, 470, 480.
+Prerequisites: completion of 300-level Nursing courses and NURS 425, 430, 435 (Harrogate site).
+Corequisites: NURS 425, 430 or NURS 460, 470, 480.

-NURS 425 - Promotion of Adaptation in Infants, Children and Adolescents (5 cr hrs)
+NURS 425 - Promotion of Adaptation in Infants, Children and Adolescents (5 cr hrs) (3 hr lecture, 2 hr clinical)

-(3 hr lecture - 2 hr clinical) Utilizes the RAM nursing process to promote adaptation in children.
+Utilizes the RAM nursing process to promote adaptation in children.
 Nursing strategies are based on research findings to maximize the child's physiologic-physical, self-concept, role function, and interdependence modes.
 Focus on adaptive and ineffective human responses seen in children.
 Physiological and behavioral deviations associated with ineffective human adaptive responses seen in compensatory and/or compromised health states are examined.
 Clinical experiences occur in a variety of health care settings.
-Prerequisites: completion of 300-level Nursing courses; Co-requisites: NURS 415, 430 or NURS 415, 470, 480.
+Prerequisites: completion of 300-level Nursing courses.
+Corequisites: NURS 415, 430 or NURS 435, 430.

-NURS 430 - Nursing Research (3 cr hrs) Senior Writing Requirement

-Roy's Adaption Model posits that persons and the earth have common patterns and integral relationships which can be studied and described through systematic methods of research.
+NURS 430 - Nursing Research (3 cr hrs) Senior Writing Requirement Roy's Adaption Model posits that persons and the earth have common patterns and integral relationships which can be studied and described through systematic methods of research.
 Research terminology, methods of sampling, research design, data analysis, and significance of research findings.
 Evaluation of research data to foster evidence-based nursing practice in promotion of adaptation for human systems in the four adaptive modes.
-Prerequisite: completion of junior nursing courses; Co-requisites: NURS 415, 425 or NURS 460, 435.
+Prerequisites: completion of 300-level Nursing courses.
+Corequisites: NURS 415, 425 or NURS 425, 435.
+RN-BSN Option: Pre - or Corequisite: NURS 300.
 NURS 435 - Promotion of Psychosocial Adaptation (5 cr hrs)

-(3 hr lecture - 2 hr clinical) Emphasis on nursing interventions that focus on the promotion of adaptation of clients with acute, chronic and complex mental health problems across the life span.
+(3 hr lecture, 2 hr clinical) Emphasis on nursing interventions that focus on the promotion of adaptation of clients with acute, chronic and complex mental health problems across the life span.
 Current trends, ethical and legal issues, political, economic, cultural, and social issues that influence the health care of mental health clients and families are examined.
 Clinical experiences occur in a variety of health care settings.
-Pre-requisite: completion of 300-level Nursing courses; Co-requisites: NURS 430, 460 or NURS 460, 470, 480.
+Prerequisites: completion of 300-level Nursing courses and NURS 415, 425, 430 (Cedar Bluff site).
+Corequisites: NURS 460, 470, 480 or NURS 425, 430.